OPR-group-BNITM/vimop/README.md

 | `min_disk_space_work_gb`              | `100`            | Min disk space for working directory                                                          |
 | `min_disk_space_out_gb`               | `10`             | Min disk space for output directory                                                           |

+\* All these files have defaults corresponding to the default data base.
+If one wants to replace them, one can pass a different path here.

 ## Database